SotongDJ/sdmplayer-kt/README.md

 Structure
 -------------------------------------
-sdmplayer-kt have two part, one is using Linux Shell Script Language(sh), another part is using Python Script Language(Python). shell.sh(sh part)is base on control.sh from "Mplayer For Kindle 0.2.0", mplayer.sh from "K5 MPlayer for Kindle 4 Touch" and leafpad.sh from "Leafpad". shell.sh is use for control mplayer. python part is fork from gensl.py and genpl.py. gensl.py generate the lists for user to select. genpl.py generate playlist from files created by gensl.py.
+sdmplayer-kt have three part: Linux Shell Script Language(sh), Python Script Language(Python) and Binary part.
+### shell.sh (sh part)
+shell.sh is base on:
+* control.sh, "Mplayer For Kindle 0.2.0"
+* menu.json, "K5 MPlayer for Kindle 4 Touch"
+* leafpad.sh, "Leafpad for Kindle Touch"
+shell.sh is use for control mplayer.
+### python part
+gensl.py and genpl.py is base on the same file in "SotongDJ's Mplayer Playback Script Set".
+The function of python script is:
+* gensl.py generate the lists for user to select.
+* genpl.py generate playlist from files created by gensl.py.
+### Binary part
+Contain:
+* mplayer, "Mplayer For Kindle 0.2.0"
+* leafpad, "Leafpad for Kindle Touch"

 To Do List [Under Construction]
 -------------------------------------